 Drumgoff, Stillorgan Park

 Would anyone have any information on a house called Drumgoff in Stillorgan Park which was once owned by the Moffatt family?
 According to the 1901 census, William Moffatt and his family were living in 19 Mount Merrion Avenue with the Masson Family.
 William Moffatt was married to Mary C. Masson and by 1910, they had moved to Drumgoff, Stillorgan Park.
 Turtle Bunbury would appreciate any help.

-Jory Verhagen, from a museum in the Dutch town of Geffen, contacted us seeking help in finding out about Captain Martin Fitzgerald.
+Jory Verhagen, from a museum in the town of Geffen in the Netherlands, contacted us seeking help in finding out about Lieutenant Martin FitzGerald.
 The museum is preparing an exhibition about the Second World War.
-Martin Fitzgerald was awarded a Military Cross for his actions in liberating Geffen.
-We found that the Fitzgerald family originally lived in Ardilea, Dundrum / Mount Merrion.
-Martin was the son of Senator Martin Fitzgerald and Mary Fitzgerald.
-[With the help of the Dundrum Historical Society and the Irish Times, Jory has been put in contact with Captain Martin Fitzgerald’s daughter Catherine.]
+Martin FitzGerald was awarded a Military Cross for his actions in liberating Geffen.
+We found that the FitzGerald family originally lived in Ardilea, Dundrum / Mount Merrion.
+Martin was the son of Senator Martin Thomas FitzGerald and Mary Kathleen Fogarty.
+[With the help of the Dundrum Historical Society and the Irish Times, Jory has been put in contact with Lieutenant Martin FitzGerald’s daughter Catherine.]

 Nessa Gunne is looking for information on the history of Knocknashee estate.
 Some parts of the basement of the original houses that were there before the estate was built are still to be found.
 Can anyone provide additional information?
 [An article on St. Stephen’s School in Obelisk No. 7 gives some information on Drummartin House and Eden Park that were demolished to make way for Knocknashee.]